Formylation: Mechanism

 A sequential mechanism has been proposed for PurT GAR transformylase in which a short lived formyl phosphate intermediate is proposed to first form.
 This formyl phosphate intermediate then undergoes nucleophilic attack by the GAR amine for transfer of the formyl group.
-A formyl phosphate intermediate has been detected in mutagenesis experiments, in which the mutant PurT GAR transforymylase had a weak affinity for formate.
+A formyl phosphate intermediate has been detected in mutagenesis experiments, in which the mutant PurT GAR transformylase had a weak affinity for formate.
 Incubating PurT GAR transformylase with formyl phosphate, ADP, and GAR, yields both ATP and FGAR.
 This further indicating that formyl phosphate may be an intermediate, as it is kinetically and chemically competent to carry out the formylation reaction in the enzyme.
 An enzyme phosphate intermediate preceding the formylphosphate intermediate has also been proposed to form based on positional isotope exchange studies.
 However, structural data indicates that the formate may be positioned for a direct attack on the γ-phosphate of ATP in the enzyme's active site to form the formylphosphate intermediate.